newsworthy39/qemulib/examples/README.md

 with backing-files allowing for hierarchial storage.
 Single Host-only.
 Although a '-accept' flag, has been added, no teleporting of VMS through a single-host and this cli-tool is available.
 This tool allows for a standard built-pc, with urandom pci-devices, and zero-network configuration-tools but can be modified to different architectures.
-This focuses on a debian variant called and amd64-architectures.
+This focuses on a debian variant and amd64-architectures.

 * Hierarchical storage